Get AI SEO for FREE.

 6.2 Subscription and Paywalled Content

 This is another popular use case of Custom Schema Builder when you want search engines to index your paywalled or locked content.
-The structured data clearly communicates the sections inside your pages that are locked and helps Google distinguish the page from the ones involving in cloaking.
+The structured data clearly communicates the sections inside your pages that are locked and helps Google distinguish the page from the ones involved in cloaking.

 Subscription and paywalled content